Healthcare Training Institute - Quality Education since 1979

 Could these treatment goals apply to your practice?

-On this track we have discussed treatment goals for recovery.
+In this section, we have discussed treatment goals for recovery.
 Two categories of treatment goals for recovery are behavioral treatment goals and cognitive treatment goals.

 This CD set has covered such topics as: watching worries come and go, mirror anxiety, accepting reality, uncertainty training, overriding obsessive anxiety, past redemption, if only’s, assertiveness training, treating phobic conditions, successive approximations, managing anxiety with humor, and treatment goals for recovery.